gnarmis/testing-a-docker-problem/README.md

 ## Testing across machine

-You need to communicate to a server running on the host OS from within a container on a Docker Machine.
+You're in a docker container and you need to communicate to a server running on the host OS from within a container on a Docker Machine.

 In one terminal on the host machine,

 ```
-pip3 install -r requirements.txt # `brew update && brew install python3` to get pip3
 hug -f server.py -p 8002
 ```